jamesbvaughan/jamesbvaughan.com/_posts/2017-12-6-qutebrowser.md

 #### It's A Great Open Source Project
-This isn't often something that I put a lot of weight on when I am evaluating software for personal use, but the aspects of the project that go beyond the browser itself and the community around it have made an impression on me that I think is worth mentioning.
+This isn't often something that I put a lot of weight on when I am evaluating software for personal use, but the aspects of Qutebrowser as an open-source project that go beyond the browser itself and the community around it have made an impression on me that I think is worth mentioning.

 The maintainer and open-source contributors have done an excellent job of managing the project, compared to other open-source projects that I use.